ellojess/Lucky-Ducky/README.md

-# Booster
+# Lucky Ducky
-Booster is a 3D game inspired by the famous Flappy Bird.
+Lucky Ducky is a 3D game inspired by the famous Flappy Bird.
 Play as a drunken and disorderly seagull trying to fly their way to their next meal (or drink)!

 ## How to Play
 - Press the SPACE key to keep flying